eberhab/m20/emulation_with_mame.md

     $ floptool flopconvert imd m20 floppy1.imd floppy1.img

 Alternatively, for a bit of PCOS practice, load the image to be converted and an existing image in the target format into the emulator.
-One of the two images needs to be a system disk in slot0, be able to boot into PCOS, and contain the _vcopy_ tool (see [M20 PCOS and BASIC command reference](http://www.z80ne.com/m20/index.php?argument=sections/manuals/manuals.inc)[^2]).
-Both images also needs a correct track0 as described above, which is usually the case for the _*.imd_ and _*.td0_ images.
-Then boot PCOS and copy the source image over to the target image.
+The method is limited to that the image to be converted needs to be a bootable PCOS image containing the _vformat_ and _vcopy_ tools (see [M20 PCOS and BASIC command reference](http://www.z80ne.com/m20/index.php?argument=sections/manuals/manuals.inc)[^2]).
+This method will also take care of fixing a missing track0 in the target image.
+Boot PCOS format, and copy the source image over to the target image:

 On linux: